Kkritos/Rapster/README.md

 This should create four files ``mergers.txt``, ``evolution.txt``, ``hardening.txt``, and ``output_BHs.npz`` in your current directory.
 To check and verify whether you have produced these files correctly, we include the corresponding files ``mergers_TEST.txt``, ``evolution_TEST.txt``, ``hardening_TEST.txt``, and ``output_BHs_TEST.npz`` in folder ``./Testing2/`` in this repository with data that should match your output.

 ##### Suggestion:
-Taking different values of seed number corresponds to different realizations of the system under the same initial conditions.
+Taking different seed number values corresponds to different system realizations under the same initial conditions.
 Passing the argument $$\tt\$ RANDOM$$ in the -s flag simulates the star cluster with a pseudo-randomly generated number.
-Notice this syntax works only in the bash environment.
+Notice that this syntax works only in the bash environment.

 <a name="outputfiles"></a>
 ### 6. Output files:

-At the end of each simulation the code generates by default three .txt and one .npz file, one with information about all dynamical mergers that took place during the simulation, a second file that keeps track of time-dependent quantities, a third file that stores information about the hardening evolution of each BBH, and finally a file with the masses of the BHs that are initially retained and at end of the simulation, respectively.
+At the end of each simulation, the code generates by default three .txt and one .npz file: one with information about all dynamical mergers that took place during the simulation; a second file that keeps track of time-dependent quantities; a third file that stores information about the hardening evolution of each BBH; and finally, a file with the masses of the BHs that are initially retained and at the end of the simulation, respectively.

 a) Column description of mergers .txt file: